The Amazing Kamikaze Syndrome: Critical reception

-Upon its release, Chris Welch of Kerrang! called The Amazing Kamikaze Syndrome "all very loud, fast and boisterious" and noted the range of tracks show the band "bent on proving anything the newer boys can do, they can do better".
+Upon its release, Chris Welch of Kerrang! described The Amazing Kamikaze Syndrome as "all very loud, fast and boisterous" and noted that the range of tracks show the band "bent on proving anything the newer boys can do, they can do better".
 He also praised the "sharp production", for which he felt Lea should be "congratulated [for] getting a modern ambient sound – a cross between Japan and Led Zeppelin", and the "sort of links and programming that hasn't been attempted much since the days of Sgt.
 Pepper".
-Robin Smith of Record Mirror described it as "no nonsense stuff to leave you with a throb in your pinkies and a wide smile" and "breathtaking entertainment guaranteed".
+Robin Smith of Record Mirror called it as "no nonsense stuff to leave you with a throb in your pinkies and a wide smile" and "breathtaking entertainment guaranteed".
 Sounds commented that the album "shows conclusively that Slade are still capable of rocking harder and catchier than most bands half their age."
 They added: "They sound so lively and confident you can forgive them the rock 'n' roll clichés they occasionally slip into.
 As always it's the hell-raisin' metal-boogie stomps that really shake the timbers, and there's enough big stampers here to keep Quiet Riot in hits till 1987!"

+Music Week praised it as a "triumphal return to commercial success with engines screaming" and added: "The old Slade wall of sound is still made of best British brick, and Noddy could give any HM prize vocalist a run for his money."
+Ray King of Manchester Evening News said that it is a "real killer of an album from the champions of good-time pile-driving rock".
+Roger Trapp, writing for the Birmingham Evening Mail, remarked that most of the album is "in the time-honoured Slade style, with dense, power-saw soundalike guitars and raunchy vocals in the ascendancy".
+Denis Kilcommons of the Huddersfield Daily Examiner praised it as a "terrific album from a bunch of professionals playing better than ever and enjoying themselves".

 Anne Lambert of Number One commented: "Slade still carry the same sound – enormous distorted guitars topped by Noddy belting it out for dear life.
 It will be cherished by Slade fanatics, and tolerated by everyone else."
 Linda Duff of Smash Hits said: "On which Four Lads set out to make as big a racket as possible.
 And with drums that sound like sacks of hobnail boots being chucked down long stairways, violin solos that career dangerously in and out of tune plus steamy guitars that tend to race along, they succeed very well.
 I wouldn't contemplate life by it, but it's a laff, inn'it?"

-Jeff Giles of Ultimate Classic Rock described the album as a "well-written and smartly polished set of songs that topped off the band's rock sound with pop production perfectly in step with current trends."
+In a retrospective review, Jeff Giles of Ultimate Classic Rock described the album as a "well-written and smartly polished set of songs that topped off the band's rock sound with pop production perfectly in step with current trends."